Apr 29, 2022

 • Automation.
 Where possible, application testing, deployment, maintenance and support should be automated to enhance productivity, reduce mistakes and optimize costs.

-We matched a few common business cases with different types of architecture and added real-world examples from our 12-year experience in web application development.
+We matched a few common business cases with different types of architecture and added real-world examples from our decade-long experience in web application development.
 Do any of these situations relate to your web project?
 Do the examples look familiar?

 Highly-scalable applications